Gunman shoots elderly Elkton couple in Delaware veterans cemetery

-As of Saturday afternoon, DSP officials had identified the victims only as an 85-year-old Elkton woman, who was pronounced dead at the scene, and her 86-year-old husband, whose wound or wounds left him in critical condition at area hospital.

-DSP officials identified the gunman only as a 29-year-old Middletown, Del., resident.
+BEAR, Del. – An 86-year-old Elkton man died from his gunshot wounds in an area hospital on Saturday — a day after a gunman opened fire on him and his 85-year-old wife in a Delaware veterans cemetery near Chesapeake City, killing her at the scene, Delaware State Police officials reported Sunday morning.

+Also on Sunday morning, DSP officials released the name of the gunman, identifying him as Sheldon C. Francis, 29, of Middletown, Del.

-The gunman died from an apparent gunshot wound, but, as of Saturday, investigators had not determined if that fatal wound was self-inflicted or if it was one he had suffered during an exchange of gunfire with law enforcement officers near that cemetery, some two hours after he had opened fire on the elderly Elkton couple, police reported.
+Francis died from an apparent gunshot wound near the scene of the shootings, but, as of Sunday, investigators had not determined if that fatal wound was self-inflicted or if it was one he had suffered during an exchange of gunfire with law enforcement officers near that cemetery, some two hours after he had opened fire on the elderly Elkton couple, police reported.

+Investigators still had not released the names of the elderly Elkton couple killed by Francis, as of Sunday.

+The elderly Elkton couple was shot on Friday morning while visiting Delaware Veterans Memorial Cemetery, spurring a manhunt that ended some six hours later when law enforcement officers found the shooter — now identified as Francis — dead in a wooded area close to that graveyard, DSP officials reported.

 After arriving, DSP troopers found the fatally-wounded Elkton woman and her critically wounded husband on the cemetery grounds, police said.
 The gunman, however, apparently had fled from the scene, police added.